testpsvm/pcfuidemo/README.md

 - `cf push -b staticfile_buildpack pcfuidemo`

-Remark : you may have to add `-m 64M` on test environnement if you don't have enough memory
+Remark : you may have to add `-m 64M` on test environment if you don't have enough memory

 Test the application [pcfuidemo](http://pcfuidemo.cfapps.io/pcfuidemo/)